 Chromium-based browsers store the URL of the downloaded files

-You know that Chromium-based browsers like Does Chrome, Opera, etc save the source URL of all downloaded files in Windows 10?
+Did you know that Chromium-based browsers, such as Google Chrome, Opera, etc., store the source URL of all files downloaded to Windows 10?

 Chrome

-Using this information, you will be able to retrieve one its source URL, as long as it has been downloaded through a Chromium-based browser.
-Some users may not be bothered and it may be useful information, but there are definitely users who will not be at all happy with this logic.
+Using this information, you will be able to retrieve a source URL from a file, provided it has been downloaded through a Chromium-based browser.
+Some users may not bother them and may be useful information, but there are certainly users who will not be happy with this logic at all.

 Find the source URL of files downloaded to Windows via Chromium

-When you download a file with a Chromium-based browser, it adds an alternate stream to the file containing the full download URL (direct link).
-It also stores a referral page that lets you see from which you just downloaded the file.
+When you download a file with a Chromium-based browser, it adds to the file an alternate feed containing the full download URL (direct link).
+It also stores a referral page that allows you to see from which website you just downloaded the file.

 To find the source URL for the file you downloaded with a Chromium-based browser, do the following: